 The supervisor should obtain contact information in order to fill out the COVID-19 Reporting Intake Form.
 For instance, the supervisor may arrange to talk to the employee at a specified phone number after the employee has arrived at their home.
 The supervisor is expected to begin the reporting protocol within one hour; NMU is required to complete the reporting process within 24 hours.

-As more diagnostic and antibody test options become available, the university will continue to coordinate with the Health Department.
-Currently, NMU asks each supervisor to use COVID-19 Reporting Intake Form and protocol.
+Currently, NMU asks each supervisor to use COVID-19 Reporting Intake Form and protocol when an employee reports symptoms or a positive diagnosis.
 The form will aid the university and the Marquette County Health Department in contact tracing as well as reporting requirements.

-If testing indicates an employee is positive for the COVID-19 virus, NMU will inform employees in their immediate work area that an employee has tested positive.
+If testing indicates an employee is positive for the COVID-19 virus, the NMU Health Center will inform employees in their immediate work area that an employee has tested positive.
 While it may be obvious in small departments who is not reporting to work, be aware that we are not allowed to divulge the name of the COVID-19 positive person to their co-workers.
-Human Resources will guide supervisors on the contact call requirements.
+Human Resources can help guide supervisors and all employees on how to address questions without breaching privacy requirements.

 This guide will be updated if testing and contact tracing protocols change.

-NMU employees are requested to remain off campus property if COVID-19 symptoms are present, if an employee has been directly exposed to COVID-19, or if an employee has a positive COVID-19 test result.
+NMU employees are requested to remain off campus property if COVID-19 symptoms are present, if an employee has been directly exposed to a person confirmed to have COVID-19, or if an employee has a positive COVID-19 test result.
 Follow CDC recommendations for self-quarantining guidelines.

 Those who have been home under isolation may return to work following the most current CDC guidance.
 Employees returning to work from an approved medical leave should contact Human Resources and submit a medical clearance releasing them to return to work.

-This is a good youtube video about wearing masks and gloves.
+This is a good youtube video about the proper use of masks and gloves.

 Other PPE, such as gowns, face shields, and N95 respirators are provided for those who need them for their jobs.
 These PPE require special testing and training before they are effective.
 Contact the Safety Department if you or your department requires special PPE.